raspberrychris/kidsteepees/content/blog/Hippococo-Teepee-Tent-Kids-Large-Tent-Review.md

 ### Product Description

+The Hippococo kids teepee tent is a unique indoor and outdoor playhouse for your children.
+It has 5 wooden poles aligned in a pentagon shape, which makes the teepee sturdy and tall with plenty of room inside.
+This teepee tent can be used as an extra bedroom or playroom by day and a secret hideout by night.
+The Hippococo TeePee Tent is made of heavy, soft, durable, breathable non-toxic cotton canvas with double stitched seams throughout to ensure that it lasts for many years to come.

 - **UNIQUE INDOOR OUTDOOR PLAYHOUSE FUN** - The Hippococo kids teepee tent is durable, safe, tall and spacious with a 5 wooden poles aligned in a pentagon shape.
 This teepee tent has a variety of uses and is perfect for your kids imaginative play.

 - **QUALITY CRAFTSMANSHIP** - Made of heavy, soft, durable, breathable, non-toxic, unpainted, extra safe cotton canvas with double stitched seams throughout and durable wood poles.